 Haley Fletcher Bethune

 For many of us, the new year acts as a landmark for reflection and goal-setting.
-But the beauty of both is that they can be valuable activities any day of the week, and often change over time.
+But the beauty of both is that they can be valuable activities any day of the year.
 Regardless of when you actually sit down to reflect, it’s an opportunity to take stock of all that’s happened and where you’re going next.

 Choose A Word of the Year

 Setting tangible and specific goals is important, but this activity is not that.
 Rather, it’s about setting an overarching intention for your year.
 Perhaps you want to feel more grounded, or lean in to new projects and opportunities, or make time to nurture the relationships that matter most.
 Whatever your intent, the activity involves choosing a word or a short phrase to remind you of what’s important.
-This word can be incredibly useful to have handy as you make everyday decisions, and navigate life when opportunities arise or your values conflict.
+This word can be incredibly handy as you make everyday decisions, helping you navigate moments when values or opportunities conflict.